The next Qualifier will be held on: August 23 & 24, 2021.

 The Qualifying Examination will be offered once per year prior to the beginning of each semester.
 Part A will be given prior to Fall semester and Part B prior to Spring semester.

-Under ordinary circumstances will be permitted up to 4 (continuous) semesters to satisfy this requirement once the `’Qualifier Clock’’ has started.
+Under ordinary circumstances, students will be permitted up to 4 (continuous) semesters to satisfy this requirement once the `’Qualifier Clock’’ has started.
 The Qualifier Clock may be paused at the discretion of the Director of Graduate Studies at a student’s request, but only under exceptional circumstances.
 Such circumstances may include medical issues, mental health issues, the need to care for a family member or some unexpected change in situation that significantly affects the student’s ability to study.

 The system is designed so that most students should be able to satisfy the requirement within two semesters; the additional two semesters are permitted to allow students additional opportunities to satisfy the requirements, if needed.